pachyderm/docs-content/2.3.x/deploy-manage/deploy/google-cloud-platform.md

 # Update your kubeconfig to point at your newly created cluster.
 gcloud container clusters get-credentials ${CLUSTER_NAME}
 ```
-Once your Kubernetes cluster is up, and your infrastructure configured, you are ready to prepare for the installation of Pachyderm.
+Once your Kubernetes cluster is up, and your infrastructure configured, you are ready to prepare for the installation of {{%productName%}}.
 Some of the steps below will require you to keep updating the values.yaml started during the setup of the recommended infrastructure:
 ## 3. Create a GCS Bucket

 ### Create an GCS object store bucket for your data

-Pachyderm needs a [GCS bucket](https://cloud.google.com/storage/docs/) (Object store) to store your data.
+{{%productName%}} needs a [GCS bucket](https://cloud.google.com/storage/docs/) (Object store) to store your data.
 You can create the bucket by running the following commands:

 {{% notice warning %}}
 The GCS bucket name must be globally unique.